apollographql/docs/src/content/studio/data-privacy.md

 If your environment uses a corporate proxy or firewall, you might need to configure it to allow outbound traffic to these domains.
 Note that data might be sent to multiple endpoints in a given domain.

-## What data does Apollo Server send to Apollo Studio?
+## What data do Apollo Server and Apollo Router send to Apollo Studio?

 You can configure Apollo Server to trace the execution of each GraphQL operation and [push those metrics to Apollo Studio](./metrics/usage-reporting/).
 Studio uses this trace data to reconstruct both operation-level timing data for given query shapes and field-level timing data for your overall schema.
 This data is available for you to explore and visualize in Studio.

+Apollo Router does not send trace data to Apollo Studio, though it does send other per-operation data, as defined in the section below.

 You can also configure Apollo Server to [report its schema to the Apollo registry](./schema/schema-reporting).

-_All_ data sent from Apollo Server to Studio is transmitted using HTTPS on port 443, and HTTP traffic on port 80 is disabled.
+_All_ data sent to Studio from Apollo Server and Apollo Router is transmitted using HTTPS on port 443, and HTTP traffic on port 80 is disabled.

 ### Per-operation data

-**Apollo Server never sends the `data` field of an operation response to Apollo Studio.** It _does_ send:
+**Neither Apollo Server nor Apollo Router ever send the `data` field of an operation response to Apollo Studio.** They _do_ send:

 - Several fields _besides_ `data` from every operation response

 - The [query operation string](#query-operation-strings) for every executed operation

-- The time it takes each resolver to execute for every operation
+- The time it takes each resolver to execute for every operation (Apollo Server only)

 Additionally, you can configure Apollo Server to forward some or all of: